DimitriosDalaklidhs/process-supervisor/README.md

 ## Docker

-The Dockerfile is intentionally minimal: slim base image, explicit `bash` install, cache cleanup, and the supervisor running as PID 1.
+The Dockerfile is intentionally minimal, not even 10 lines of code: slim base image, explicit `bash` install, cache cleanup, and the supervisor running as PID 1.
 Argument control is left to Kubernetes.

 ```dockerfile
 FROM python:3.12-slim